Connect with us

 The speaker appointed only four Democrats to lead committees, but those committees, in reality, are not powerful and a majority of Republicans will still make up the majority of the members on those committees.

 The speaker will soon begin referring bills to committees for consideration.
-The deadline for to pass bills out of their committees is March 5.
+The deadline for leaders to pass bills out of their committees is March 5.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.